Online dating has only been around for a few decades, but it has revolutionized love and relationships.

-Unfortunately, it isn’t all happy endings with these relationships.
+Unfortunately, it isn’t all happy endings with relationships you can find on dating apps.
 In fact, if you aren’t vigilant, you may end up getting hurt.

-No one wants to rain on your love parade, but it is important to acknowledge the fact that not all matches online are perfect.
+No one wants to rain on your love parade, but you need to acknowledge the fact that not everyone you match with online is perfect!

-That is why you need to keep an eye out for online dating red flags while you’re searching for your true love.
+That is why you need to keep an eye out for online dating red flags while you’re searching for the right person.

-You finally set up your dating account after some much-needed convincing.
+You finally set up your account on a dating app after some much-needed convincing.
 You start to browse, and suddenly, things get exciting.
 You never realized there were so many eligible singles on the market!

 As you continue browsing, some people will catch your eye.
 Maybe it is that enamoring smile on their profile photo.
 Or it could be a witty statement on their bio.

 Before you go swiping right or clicking the like button, you need to look out for some Tinder red flags!

 These will help you identify genuine people while avoiding falling for a scammer.
 Here’s how to spot red flags on dating apps that should have you moving along to the next profile.

 Anonymity is one of the perks that cyber dating offers us, so it’s not uncommon to find profiles with inanimate objects or silhouettes as photos.

 However, users who decide to leave the photo section completely blank are on a whole other level of being sketchy.